samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 public string displayName { get; set; }
 public Pool pool { get; set; }
 ```
 5. Yaml is wack.
 The white spaces can destroy you, as the errors returned are often not helpful at all.
 Take lots of breaks.
+In the end YAML is worth it - I promise!

 ## Current limitations
-There are a number of Azure Pipeline features that don't currently match up well with a GitHub feature, and hence, these migrate with a change in functionality (e.g. parameters become variables and stages become jobs), or not at all (e.g. )
+There are a number of Azure Pipeline features that don't currently match up well with a GitHub feature, and hence, these migrate with a change in functionality (e.g. parameters become variables and stages become jobs), or not at all (e.g. deployment strategies/environments).
+As/if these features are added to Actions, we will build in the conversions

 #### **Stages**
 Stages are converted to jobs.
 For example, a job "JobA" in a stage "Stage1", becomes a job named "Stage1_JobA"